Paninaro (song): 1995 version

 just prior to "Paninaro '95" being issued as a single in July.

 The 1995 version received remixes from Angel Moraes, Tin Tin Out, and Tracy & Sharon.
 Tom Stephan of Tracy & Sharon would continue to remix for the Pet Shop Boys as his later alias Superchumbo.

 The 1995 version is included on the 2003 compilation album PopArt: The Hits, Bilingual: Further Listening 1995–1997 and the 2023 Smash: The Singles 1985–2020 compilation.

 Critical reception

-Music & Media wrote, "Re-released to draw attention to the vital Alternative Pet Shop Boys sampler which contains all the B-sides, this is abundant proof of who's got the best melodies in electro pop."
-David Hemingway of Melody Maker picked "Paninaro" as one of the magazine's "single[s] of the week" and called it "perfection".
+Pan-European magazine Music & Media wrote, "Re-released to draw attention to the vital Alternative Pet Shop Boys sampler which contains all the B-sides, this is abundant proof of who's got the best melodies in electro pop."
+David Hemingway of Melody Maker named "Paninaro" one of the magazine's "single[s] of the week" and called it "perfection".
 He noted how the original version, a "celebration of Italian Cool Kids", is "reinvented as the most passionately heartbreaking ex-lover song ever".
 David Quantick of NME described it as "the great lost Pet Shop B-side".